The COVID-19 spring vaccine campaign has launched for those who are eligible.

 Some highlights:

-- RSV vaccine: Protection for infants and expanded eligibility for high-risk older adults in 2025/2026.
+- RSV vaccine: More information on protection for infants and eligibility for high-risk older adults is available on the dedicated web page.

 What you need to know about COVID-19 vaccines: